Blog

 The shade net’s cooling efficiency improves as it reflects more solar radiation while still meeting the crop’s light requirements.

 For an internal shading system, part of the reflected solar radiation is absorbed by the shade net, raising its temperature and increasing the greenhouse’s temperature through heat exchange with indoor air.
-To optimize indoor cooling efficiency, choose a shade net with high solar radiation reflectivity.
+To optimize indoor cooling efficiency, choose a shade net with high reflectivity to solar radiation.
 Aluminet nets, for example, offer significantly better cooling efficiency than other types due to their higher reflectivity.
-Consider aluminet nets for indoor shading purposes.
+Consider Aluminet nets for indoor shading.

 For external shading systems, the cooling efficiency mainly depends on the shading rate, as the energy absorbed by the shade net itself can be disregarded.